GameDevCoder/portfolio/_staff_members/game-dev-coder.md

 &nbsp;

 I studied game development programming at [DigiPen in Vancouver, British Columbia](https://www.digipen.edu/about/our-history){: target="_blank"} for a year.
-Then, I decided to move overseas to pursue a career as a game developer, continue my studies and gain international experience.
+Then, I decided to move overseas to pursue a career as a game developer, continue my studies in game development and gain international experience abroad.

 &nbsp;